 Federal and state governments have the authority to protect investors against fraud and abuse.
-The Internet gives perpetrators of investment fraud new ways to contact potential victims directly.
-Moreover, the global nature of the Internet raises jurisdictional issues for enforcing consumer and investor protections.
-Yet the SEC and state enforcement agencies do not have the resources to respond adequately to Internet fraud.
+The internet gives perpetrators of investment fraud new ways to contact potential victims directly.
+Moreover, the global nature of the internet raises jurisdictional issues for enforcing consumer and investor protections.
+Yet the Securities and Exchange Commission and state enforcement agencies do not have the resources to respond adequately to internet fraud.

-State enforcement agencies and the SEC should be provided with adequate resources to address securities fraud, including Internet fraud.
+State enforcement agencies and the Securities and Exchange Commission should have adequate resources to address securities fraud, including internet fraud.

 Brokers and other financial professionals who commit fraud currently face civil sanctions.
 Policymakers should consider adding criminal penalties to this.